By Paul Scanlon

 Problem

 The problem at Enterprise is, everything takes ages and change rarely happens.
 I know from my time at Cockroach that some migration deals would take a year or more to complete.
-So rather than try and take the bull by the horns, the Neon team came up with a new approach.
-Encourage Enterprise teams to adopt Neon for development and testing purposes.
-Once they see how good it is, they can have the conversations internally about migrating production from AWS RDS to Neon.
+So rather than try to win business by pitching a complete migration, the strategy was more subtle.
+Encourage Enterprise businesses to adopt Neon for development and testing then, once they see how good it is, they can, if they want, have internal conversations about migrating from AWS to Neon.

 However, after watching a number of customer interviews the same point came up over and over again.
 How do we “clone” production so that we can develop against real data and schemas?
 This was to be the key to this whole project and luckily for me, the solution involved something that i’d recently spent a fair amount of time investigating, GitHub Actions.